 EVERGREEN CORPORATION ANNOUNCES ADJOURNMENT OF EXTRAORDINARY GENERAL MEETING OF SHAREHOLDERS TO 4:00 P.M.
 ON MAY 10, 2023

-/EIN News/ -- KUALA LUMPUR, MALAYSIA, May 10, 2023 (GLOBE NEWSWIRE) -- Evergreen Corporation (Nasdaq: EVGR) (the “Company”) today announced that the extraordinary general meeting of shareholders of the Company (the “Extraordinary General Meeting”), originally scheduled for 11:00 a.m.
+KUALA LUMPUR, MALAYSIA, May 10, 2023 (GLOBE NEWSWIRE) -- Evergreen Corporation EVGR (the "Company") today announced that the extraordinary general meeting of shareholders of the Company (the "Extraordinary General Meeting"), originally scheduled for 11:00 a.m.
 Eastern Time on May 10, 2023, was convened and then adjourned, without conducting any business, to recommence at 4:00 p.m.
 Eastern Time on May 10, 2023 as a virtual meeting via live webcast at https://www.cstproxy.com/evergreencorporation/2023 and the offices of Evergreen Corporation, Lot 1.02, Level 1, Glo Damansara, 699, Jalan Damansara, Taman Tun Dr Ismail, 60000 Kuala Lumpur, Malaysia.

 The Extraordinary General Meeting is being held for the purposes of considering and voting on the following proposals: